AlCash07/ACTL/doc/actl/functional/traits.rst

 ********************************
-Function traits
+Functional traits
 ********************************

-Function traits provide information about a function, such as return and parameter types.
+Functional traits provide information about a function, such as return and parameter types.
 The following function types are supported: